 An applicant who has misused prescription drugs or over-the-counter drugs during his/her lifetime may still be eligible for employment with the Secret Service.
-Prescription drugs include codeine, Oxycodone/Oxycontin, morphine, Ritalin, diazepam/Valium, hydrocodone, Xanax, and Adderall.
+Prescription drugs include, but are not limited to, codeine, Oxycodone/Oxycontin, morphine, Ritalin, diazepam/Valium, hydrocodone, Xanax, and Adderall.